ning3n/ning3n/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on polishing the fundamentals with coding challenges
-- 🌱 I’m currently learning Python and Javascript
+- 🌱 I’m currently learning Javascript and Flutter
 - 📫 How to reach me: jesusmiguelxrm@gmail.com
 - ⚡ Fun fact: I am a Stand-Up Comedian